Neutron star cooling in modified gravity theories: Introduction

 The observations of NS structure are rapidly advancing.
 For example, a few heavy NSs with $M\sim2~M_{\odot}$ have been recently discovered by relativistic Shapiro delay combined with the mass function of Kepler motion~\cite{Demorest2010,Antoniadis2013,Cromartie2019}, where $M_{\odot}$ is the solar mass.
 Especially, the millisecond pulsar PSR J0740+6620 discovered using the Green Bank Telescope has the most heaviest mass so far, which is estimated to be $M=2.14^{+0.10}_{-0.09}~M_{\odot}$ within $1\sigma$ region~\cite{Cromartie2019}.
 Such constraints about massive NSs enable us to reject many soft EOSs.
-Furthermore, the NICER has reported the observations of another millisecond pulsar PSR J0030+0451 , where the observational mass $M$ and the equatorial radius $R_{\rm eq}$ are estimated to be $M=1.34^{+0.15}_{-0.16}~M_{\odot}, R_{\rm eq}=12.71^{+1.14}_{-1.19}~{\rm km}$~\cite{Riley2019} and $M=1.44^{+0.15}_{-0.14}~M_{\odot}, R_{\rm eq}=13.02^{+1.24}_{-1.06}~{\rm km} $~\cite{Miller2019} within $1\sigma$ regions, respectively.\footnote{The analysis of the observational data by Refs.~\cite{Riley2019,Miller2019} are completely independent each other.
-That's why the estimated mass and radius are different between their work.}
+Furthermore, the NICER has reported the observations of another millisecond pulsar PSR J0030+0451 , where the observational mass $M$ and the equatorial radius $R_{\rm eq}$ are estimated to be $M=1.34^{+0.15}_{-0.16}~M_{\odot}, R_{\rm eq}=12.71^{+1.14}_{-1.19}~{\rm km}$~\cite{Riley2019} and $M=1.44^{+0.15}_{-0.14}~M_{\odot}, R_{\rm eq}=13.02^{+1.24}_{-1.06}~{\rm km} $~\cite{Miller2019} within $1\sigma$ regions, respectively.\footnote{Although the same observational data are used in the Refs.~\cite{Riley2019,Miller2019}, the discrepancy between these constraints stems from independent analysis of these ground.}